- Open enrollment for 2022 coverage ended in most states on January 15, 2022.

 What are the Obamacare open enrollment deadlines for state-run exchanges?

 The new rules clarify that states that run their own exchanges are still free to set their own enrollment deadline, as long as it’s not earlier than December 15.
 For 2022 coverage, New Mexico, Maine, and Kentucky have fully state-run exchanges, joining the 15 that already operated as of 2021.
-So there are 18 fully state-run exchanges that have the option to set an open enrollment deadline other than January 15.
+So there are 18 fully state-run exchanges that had the option to set an open enrollment deadline other than January 15.

 Who can enroll in ACA-compliant health plans year-round?